 The critical point is that it doesn’t really matter which situation you’re in.
 The key is to make sure the tank and the fish match.
 Your “tank” needs to be perfectly suited to the fish and all of the contents inside of it.

-Of course you’re free to keep throwing your goldfish and dottybacks in the same tank, but if you’d rather keep them alive, you can get the Fish Tank Avatar Worksheet right here and start building your customer avatars today.
+Of course you’re free to keep throwing your goldfish and dottybacks in the same tank, but if you’d rather keep them alive, you can take a deeper dive by participating in the virtual, interactive Fish Tank Avatar Workshop.